 The schools in this association emphasize a specific teaching approach such as Montessori or Waldorf; a specific category of student such as special needs students or First Nations students; or a specific religious association such as Jewish, Muslim, Sikh, or Christian not affiliated with the other FISA BC associations.

 When FISA BC was founded in 1966, the AMG consisted of 6 schools enrolling about 1,000 students.
 By 2018-2019, it has grown to 141 schools enrolling more than 21,000 students.

 Of the AMS schools, 14 are operated by the Seventh-day Adventist Church, B.C.
-Conference (noted by SDA).
-FISA BC member SDA schools enroll 1,102 students.
+Conference (SDA).
+FISA member SDA schools enroll 1,102 students.